Bothnian Bay National Park

-- The islands in the Bothnia Bay National Park have been born with the rise of the land, and the landscape of the area is still constantly changing.
+- The islands in the area have been born with the rise of the land, and the landscape is still constantly changing.

 - The Park is accessible by boat, although a visit there is only recommended for experienced small boaters.
 During the winter, you can access the closest islands by skis or by snowmobile.
 The construction of excursion and shelter ports has increased the number of boat tourists.